AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Trying to do small steps, we may be tempted to create unecessary test, for example, one usual mistake is to test State over Behavior.
 When I plan, I work on the scope of my test, making my test simple but meaningful.

-The previous example was testing the Behavior because 'add' is the name of the method that will transform the 'items'.
-However, the following test is a 'bad' one because it tests the state.
+The previous example was testing the Behavior because 'add' is the name of the method that will transform the 'basket'.
+However, the following test is a 'bad' one because it tests the State.

 ````ruby
   it 'basket to have an apple' do